-These days, spending spring break in Mexico or Florida is so passé.
-Maybe the idea of a week in packed bars surrounded by sunburned kids is appealing to some people, but we don’t know those people, right?
-You’ve got the rest of your college years to spend attached at the fingertips to red Solo cups, so why not use your week of freedom to save your liver and do something good instead?
+These days, many of us want something more from spring break than simply fun in the sun.
+I mean, sure, spending a week in packed bars surrounded by sunburned kids definitely has its own draw, but sometimes we just want to feel a little less hungover and a little more productive!
+You’ve got the rest of your college years to spend sippin’ from red Solo cups, so why not use your week of freedom to save your liver and do something good instead?

 If you’re thinking this way, you’re not alone – over the last decade or so, alternative spring breaks (or ASB) have become extremely popular among altruistic-minded students who want to take advantage of that time to do something positive.

-Pursue a short term volunteer opportunity abroad in lieu of a week of indulgences.
-Grab your friends too!
+So, pursue a short-term volunteer opportunity abroad instead of a week of indulgences.
+Grab your friends, too!
+And hey, there’s a lot in it for you other than just doing good—you’ll get to have a once in a lifetime adventure and maybe even add something to your resume!
 Here's everything you need to know for planning your volunteer adventure on your alternative spring break.

 While the idea is easy, turning it into practice is never quite as simple.
 Like registering for classes, finding the right program requires doing your homework and thinking about what you want to accomplish and where you’d like to go.
 Do you want to work with kids?
 Help out at an NGO?
 Learn firsthand about the educational system?
-Are you willing to spend that Mexico money going to Kenya or Peru instead, or would you rather help out closer to home?
-With the huge range of alternative break programs out there, these are all possible.
+Do you see yourself staying in North America, or would you want to go to far-flung locations like Kenya or Peru?
+With the vast range of alternative break programs out there, these are all possible.
 You just have to find the one that’s right for you.

-If you're seriously considering taking an alternative spring break, there are a few other things you need to research and think about.
+If you're seriously considering taking an alternative spring break, there are a few other things you need to think about and research.
 Begin by deciding where you would like to spend your break, then think about what type of program you want to participate in.
 Once you've decided, it will be much easier to choose the perfect program.

 Consider the Location of Your ASB Program

-The first thing to decide is whether you want to stick close to home or use your ASB as an opportunity to explore a more exotic locale.
+The first thing to decide is whether you want to stick close to home or use your alternative spring break as an opportunity to explore a new destination.
 There are benefits and drawbacks to either choice.

 Local or National Volunteer Opportunities